JKhawaja/concurrency/Outline.md

 ## Conclusions

-- Performance (how does this effect linear speedup)
 - In a distributed environment it is likely that the Assignment Function will evolve into something similar to a: Distributed Lock Manager
     * https://en.wikipedia.org/wiki/Distributed_lock_manager